wambua-iv/my-learning-notes/Enterprise Engineering/Dell/PowerStore.md

 	- Blinking blue – System ID mode for identification of the enclosure in the rack
 	- Blinking Amber – Hardware fault

+Slot 0 has a 16
+lane PCIe channel, and Slot 1 has an eight lane PCIe channel.
+The 4-Port 32 Gb Fibre Channel I/O module or the 4-Port 25 GbE SFP-based I/O module should be installed in Slot 0 when possible.
+The 100 GB Ethernet I/O module must be installed in Slot 0

 =>* ==NVMe Supported Configurations==
 = A cluster may have both SAS and NVMe expansion enclosures, but not attached to the same appliance.
  = ENS24 expansion enclosure
  Requires NVMe connectivity from new embedded module v2, 100 GbE 2-Port card, or 4-port 25 GbE card for the PowerStore 500

+Drives may be added to the expansion enclosure one at a time or multiple drives simultaneously.
+Drives may move between base and ENS24 Expansion Enclosure Drives may move between different ENS24 expansion enclosures within the same appliance.
+Supported drives on ENS24 Expansion Enclosure:
+	NVMe SSD - PCIe, 1.92 TB – 15.36 TB (Raw capacity base-10)
+Supported drives on base enclosure:
+	NVMe SSD - PCIe, 1.92 TB-15.36 TB (Raw capacity base-10)
+	NVMe SCM SSD - PCIe, 750 GB (Raw capacity base-10)

 ==Top of Rack Switch==